-IT organizations use strategic IT benchmarking (SITBM) to improve business-IT alignment or for developing or revising IT strategies.
-However, despite SITBM’s long tradition, many initiatives don’t result in the desired improvements, or fail completely.
-Because the extant literature on general benchmarking and strategic IT management does not contribute to overcoming these challenges, we apply a deductive-inductive research design to better understand which factors distinguish successful and unsuccessful SITBM.
-Analysis of three IT organizations that have conducted SITBM reveals that traditional project-level perspectives of benchmarking are insufficient to explain its success.
-We argue that project level factors - high-quality methodologies, management support, and integration of benchmarking into IT’s strategic planning process - are necessary but not sufficient conditions for SITBM success.
-Rather, these project-level facets trigger important effects on the individual level.
-We show that the individual level is instrumental for explaining SITBM success, especially by ensuring the buy-in of relevant project team members involved based on their acceptance of the results and procedures – a perspective not yet discussed by benchmarking research.
+IT organizations use strategic IT benchmarking (SITBM) to improve business-IT alignment or for developing IT strategies.
+However, SITBM often does not result in the desired outcomes.
+Because the extant literature does not contribute to improving SITBM success, we conduct a deductive-inductive study to understand which factors distinguish successful and unsuccessful SITBM.
+We find that traditional project-level factors do not explain SITBM success; they are necessary but not sufficient.
+Rather, we show that the individual level is instrumental for explaining SITBM success, especially by ensuring the buy-in of relevant project team members – a perspective not yet discussed by pertinent literature.